shiruimin123/DD2360GPU/assignment2/report2.md

 #### 2. For a vector length of N:

 1. How many floating operations are being performed in your vector add kernel?
-  For the vector length of N, the number of floating-point operations is 2N.

 2. How many global memory reads are being performed by your kernel?

 #### 3. For a vector length of 1024: